neperfepx/neper/docs/_sources/tutorials/ebsd_process.rst.txt

 .. image:: ebsd_process/img1.png

+.. note:: The orientation color key itself is not generated but can be obtained as detailed in :ref:`orientation_color_key`.

 In the EBSD map, it may also occur that a voxel is not assigned any orientation.
 This can be indicated using the :data:`**oridef` section:

 .. literalinclude:: ebsd_process/n2b.tesr